 Natural hazel dormouse nests

 These are often collected fresh and are either green or faded to grey.
-The nests are spherical and lack an obvious entrance hole.
-Searching for nests is time consuming and often unsuccessful – even where dormice are known to be present – as they mainly use other places to rest (for example, tree holes) and do not often construct nests of their own.
+The nests are spherical and lack an The nests are spherical and lack an obvious entrance hole and are frequently covered with leaves.
+These are often collected fresh and are either green or faded to grey.
+Searching for nests is time consuming and often unsuccessful – even where dormice are known to be present – as they will use other places to rest (for example, tree holes) and do not always construct nests of their own.
 Thus, failure to find woven nests should not be used as evidence of absence.

 We have been working to save hazel dormice in the UK for over 20 years.
 Find out about our campaigns and how you can help.